24 Horas (Spanish TV channel)

 It was launched on 15 September 1997 as the first 24-hour rolling television news service in Spain.
 It was the only one until 27 January 1999, when CNN+ started broadcasting.
 When CNN+ ceased transmissions on 28 December 2010, Canal 24 Horas became the only nationwide rolling television news service.

 Its rolling news service is produced by TVE's news services at its Torrespaña facilities, at the foot of the communications tower.
 News items are produced, with the footage taken by their own cameramen, by the central newsroom in Torrespaña, by the newsrooms of TVE territorial centers across Spain, by TVE foreign correspondents around the world or by on-the-scene special reporters.
-They also produce the flagship Telediario news bulletins and factual programmes, such as Informe Semanal, for La 1, La 2 and TVE Internacional that are also broadcast on Canal 24 Horas.
-The channel simulcasts of Telediario news bulletins provides sign language interpretation.
+They also produce the flagship Telediario news bulletins and factual programmes (such as Informe Semanal) for La 1, La 2 and TVE Internacional, which are also broadcast on Canal 24 Horas.
+Its simulcasts of Telediario provide sign language interpretation.

 Distribution

 It was initially available on the Vía Digital digital satellite package on the Hispasat satellite at 30° West, and was encrypted, and thus mainly aimed to Spain, although it could also be seen simulcasted by TVE Internacional at certain times of the day.
-However, it eventually started simulcasting on the Eutelsat Hot Bird and SES Astra satellite system in the clear, moving later to free-to-air digital transmissions on the same satellite at a later date.
+However, it eventually started simulcasting on the SES Astra and Eutelsat Hot Bird satellite systems in the clear, moving later to free-to-air digital transmissions on the same satellite at a later date.

 Currently, the channel is available on the Astra 1KR and Hispasat 1D satellites at 19.2°E and 30°W respectively as part of the Digital + package for Spain only, on the Eutelsat Hot Bird satellite at 13°E for the whole of Europe, and the Hispasat 1C satellite at 30°W for the Americas until March 2006.
 Afterward, it will only be possible to receive TVE through Spanish packages offered by Dish Network and DirectTV in the Americas.

 Since November 2005, it has also been available on digital terrestrial television in Spain.
 La 1 simulcasts the channel between 04:00 or 05:00 (local time) and 06:30.
 During the public holidays or the summer break, it simulcasts until 10:05.

 In Europe, it is available free-to-air on Eutelsat Hot Bird 13° East.
 Due to economic reasons, it moved its satellite distribution for Europe to Astra 19.2°E alongside TVE Internacional and the RTVE radios (RNE Radio Nacional, RNE Radio Clásica, RNE Radio 3, RNE Ràdio 4, RNE Radio 5 and Radio Exterior de España) between January 2014 and January 2020.
 As of January 1, 2020, it is also available terrestrially in Puerto Rico over the second subchannel of television station WORA-TV.